What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Reporting Procedures

-Help protect other passengers by reporting fake operators.
+Help protect other passengers by reporting unlicensed operators.

 Contact your local council's licensing department with: